 - In the Japan-exclusive game Sigma Harmonics, one of Neon's possessions has her wearing one of these.
 With multiple swords built into the dress.

-- Fire Emblem Awakening introduced the War Cleric class, a female-only class that promotes from the standard Cleric class.
-The outfit that War Clerics wear consists of a normal dress covered with leather armor, gauntlets, a helmet, and a metal farthingale-like structure around the skirt.
+- Fire Emblem Awakening introduced the War Cleric class, a female-only class that promotes from the standard Cleric and Troubadour classes.
+The outfit War Clerics◊ wear consists of a normal dress covered with leather armor, gauntlets, a helmet, and a metal farthingale-like structure around the skirt.